 other changes that have little or no potential to affect other Interconnection Customers or Affected Systems, do not require a new Interconnection Request, or otherwise require a re-study or evaluation.

 The CAISO plans to update this list as additional criteria is requested that are continually accepted as Permissible Technological Advancements.

+For any tariff provisions that require Energy Only PPAs, the ISO will not accept Energy Only PPAs for Energy Only projects where the PPA is contingent on receiving TPD or that has a Resource Adequacy obligation.

 Permissible Technological Advancement Fee